Human-Centered AI · NIST CAISI · Schmidt Sciences HAVI · Kenyon AI CoLab

 Jon A. Chun

-He is principal investigator for the 25,000-member Modern Language Association at NIST CAISI (LLM evaluation and red-teaming) and co-PI on Schmidt Sciences HAVI, building open-source AI to rescue endangered cultural archives.
-He co-founded Kenyon's AI CoLab and its human-centered AI curriculum, and earlier co-founded and led SafeWeb.
+He co-leads the team representing the 25,000-member Modern Language Association at NIST CAISI (LLM evaluation and red-teaming) and is co-PI on Schmidt Sciences HAVI, building open-source AI to rescue endangered cultural archives.
+He pioneered one of the first interdisciplinary Human-Centered AI curricula at Kenyon's AI CoLab, and earlier co-founded and led SafeWeb.

 Jon A. Chun